Working with WebAssembly and WASI 0.2 components 2026-05-28

 Here, we provide our "log" function in a "console" namespace as required by our WebAssembly, and then we call the exported addAndLog function after instantiating it.
 We can serve this to try out with something like python3 -m http.server 8080.

-Here, we are just working with one of the basic WebAssembly types, i32; a 32bit integer.
-WebAssembly has a few other value types we might use — for instance i64, f32 and f64 — but it has no types which map to more complex types like strings, lists, variants and structs.
+Our code is just working with one of the basic WebAssembly types, i32; a 32bit integer (signed or unsigned).
+WebAssembly has a few other value types we might use — for instance i64, f32 and f64 — but it has no types which map to more complex things like strings, lists, variants and structs.
 Languages which compile to WebAssembly will each decide how to represent these complex types as collections of WASM primitives.
 For example, a string could be represented as an i32 denoting the length of the string, and then an i32 for each character in the string.
 Or, it could be represented as an i32 denoting each 4 ASCII bytes in the string and end with a 0 byte to denote when it's finished.
+Different representations come with different tradeoffs.

 WebAssembly Components